jakubtrnka/ShamirsSecretSharingScheme/README.md

 		distraw <count> <threshold>		Reads ASCII text.
 		mergehex				Reads shares from stdin, one share per line.
-Correct number of shares must be supplied. mergeseed <passphrase>			Same as mergehex, but applies PBKDF2-SHA256 on the output (see SLIP39). rawmerge				Same as mergehex, but prints result as ascii string.
+Correct number of shares must be supplied. mergeseed <passphrase>			Same as mergehex, but applies PBKDF2-SHA256 on the output (see SLIP39). mergeascii				Same as mergehex, but prints result as ascii string.
 This makes sense only to shares constructed from ascii text.
 The result may be cropped by null-char. help					Prints this help and exits.